iOS 26

 Screenshot: Herby Jasmin/Gotechtor

-On your Mac, go to Finder, and click on AirDrop in the lefthand sidebar.
-Once you’re there you’ll be able to configure who you’d like to share content with by using one of those three settings:
+Go to Finder on your Mac and click AirDrop in the left sidebar.
+Once you’re there, you’ll be able to configure who you’d like to share content with by using one of those three settings:

 • No One: It’s pretty straightforward.
-No one will be able to see you, but you can still share files with others.
+No one can see you, but you can still share files with others.

-• Contacts Only: Only someone in your contact list will be able to see your device in AirDrop. (both devices have to have each other’s phone number or Apple ID and be signed in to iCloud in order to work)
+• Contacts Only: Only someone in your contact list can see your device in AirDrop. (both devices have to have each other’s phone number or Apple ID and be signed in to iCloud to work)

 • Everyone: Straight to the point.
 Everyone who’s using AirDrop and is nearby can see your device.

-To enable AirDrop on iPhone, go to Settings tap General then AirDrop.
-You’ll find the same options mentioned above.
+To enable AirDrop on your iPhone, go to Settings, tap General, and then AirDrop.
+The same options will appear.

-Check this out: How to transfer contacts from Android to iPhone
+Also: How to transfer contacts from Android to iPhone (step-by-step)

 5. Check files type for multiple share via AirDrop

 So, if you send multiple files of different types, it won’t be successful.
-An error message will show up on the screen: “Cannot receive all of these items at the same time”.
+An error message will appear on the screen: “Cannot receive all of these items at the same time.”
 To avoid this issue, try to send one type of file at a time.

 6. Check your Mac firewall settings

-If your Firewall is enabled it will block certain or all incoming connections, which will prevent AirDrop from working.
+If your Firewall is enabled, it will block certain or all incoming connections, preventing AirDrop from working.

 Screenshot of macOS method for turning Firewall off to fix AirDrop not working.